Ketin12138/CBA-Predicting-Enhanced-main/README.md

 ## 📖 Citation

-If you find our work useful in your research, please consider citing our paper:
+If you find my work useful in your research, please consider citing my paper:

 ```bibtex
 @article{zhong_enhancing_2025,